 A good citation policy will help you to write a good research paper and get the results you want.
 It is important to be precise when attributing sources, which includes date, numbers and correct spellings of author names, as well as being accurate with the data you present in your article.

 Having focused methods that are focused on details in one aspect of your research automatically affects your entire research process.
 As far as recognizing trends and regularities is concerned, a good reference library prepares you for this skill, especially important for scientific research.
-Its condensed nature makes it easy to absorb the large amount of information.
+Its condensed nature makes it easy to absorb a large amount of information.

 We all strive to write an impressive paper that can make us stand out among the other researchers.
 To achieve this goal, we need good citation habits, compelling arguments, and all of these things go hand in hand.